 Women experiencing breast ptosis, or sagging, may benefit from a breast lift.* Also known as mastopexy, a breast lift procedure can help reverse some of the most common effects of aging on the breasts, including downward-pointing nipples, excess breast skin and an elongated breast shape.*

-Harrington Plastic Surgery has helped women from throughout the Twin Cities with a breast lift.
 Contact us online or call our Plymouth office today at 651-290-7600 for more information about breast lift surgery, including cost.
+Harrington Plastic Surgery has helped women from throughout the Twin Cities and neighboring towns like Minnetonka, St. Cloud and Sartell with a breast lift.

 Who Is a Good Candidate for a Breast Lift?

 Most women with anywhere from mild to severe breast sagging can be excellent candidates for mastopexy.
 Some of the most common reasons to think about getting a breast lift include:*

 - Breasts have begun to droop with age